kraktos/ESKO/README.md

 ###PM: Cluster based approach

-## Execution

-### Download the source
-Download the compressed file from here.
-This would create two folders as, /home/unixUser/DATA/ and /home/unixUser/ESKO/.
-An extrensive java documentation is available under /home/unixUser/ESKO/doc/.

-### Running the Pipeline
-It must be noted the whole application is developed as three different components and not as an one click step.

-#### Instance Matching
-After the inflating the compressed file, browse to the location /home/unixUser/ESKO/ and  run from the command line

-./WF.1.PIPELINE.sh for running the Workflow 1

-./WF.2.PIPELINE.sh for running the Workflow 2

-./WF.3.PIPELINE.sh for running the Workflow 3

-The outputs will be generated under /home/unixUser/ESKO/src/main/resources/output/

-This module, takes an OIE file as input, and produces instance mappings for the subject and object terms and dumps them into the database.
-The next step, uses these refined mappings to process further.

-#### Clustering

 The first step is to split the given input OIE data set file into pairs  of OIE realtions.
 For instance, a given OIE data set with n relations will have n*(n-1)/2 pairs.
 These pairs are computed and splitted into different files.
 To achieve this, run the following